prisma/prisma/packages/engines/README.md

 # `@prisma/engines`

 This package ships the Prisma Engines, namely the Query Engine, Migration Engine, Introspection Engine and Prisma Format.
-It has a one to one mapping to the engine releases in its version.
+The postinstall hook of this package downloads all engines available for the current platform are from the Prisma CDN.
-In the postinall hook of this package, all engines available for the current platform are downloaded from the Prisma CDN.
+The engines to be downloaded are directly determined by the version of its `@prisma/engines-version` dependency.

 You should probably not use this package directly, but instead use one of these: